Triangulating surfaces quasi-isometrically: Introduction

 \begin{alphthm} Let $(\Sigma,d_\Sigma)$ be a complete Riemannian surface, and $\Xi\in \R_{\geq 0}$.
-Then there is a triangulation $\mathcal D$ of $(\Sigma,d_\Sigma)$ each 2-cell $C$ of which has diameter at most $\Xi$ with respect to its length metric $d^C_\ell$.
-Moreover, the identity map from the 1-skeleton $(G,d^G_\ell)$ of $\mathcal D$ to $(\Sigma,d_\Sigma)$ is ($1$-Lipschitz and) a quasi-isometry. \end{alphthm}
+Then there is a triangulation $\mathcal T$ of $(\Sigma,d_\Sigma)$ each 2-cell $C$ of which has diameter at most $\Xi$ with respect to its length metric $d^C_\ell$.
+Moreover, the identity map from the 1-skeleton $(G,d^G_\ell)$ of $\mathcal T$ to $(\Sigma,d_\Sigma)$ is ($1$-Lipschitz and) a quasi-isometry. \end{alphthm}

+\cref{thm:triangulationIntro} was recently proved by Ntalampekos \& Romney \cite{ntalampekos2023polyhedral} using fine geometric machinery, but we provide an alternative, more combinatorial proof.
+Our proof further shows that, whenever $(\Sigma,d_\Sigma)$ is equipped with a quasi-isometrically embedded graph $G$ that is fine enough to approximate homotopy types of curves in a ``metrically controlled'' manner, then we can turn $G$ into a quasi-isometric triangulation of $\Sigma$ without adding extra vertices to it.
+We refer to \cref{thm: filling triangulation} for the precise technical statement we prove.

+In contrast, the idea of the proof of \cite{ntalampekos2023polyhedral} is to start with a sufficiently fine triangulation of $\Sigma$ so that all the triangles are convex.
+Once this is done, one may further refine this triangulation in such a way that the resulting triangulation is $\epsilon$-isometric to $\Sigma$ (\emph{i.e.}\ it is quasi-isometric via a $(1,\epsilon)$-quasi-isometry), see \cite{ntalampekos2023polyhedral}*{Proposition 5.2}.

-The lengths of the edges of this $G$ obey a uniform upper-bound $c \Xi$, but no uniform lower bound.
-In particular, \cref{thm:triangulationIntro} does \emph{not} imply that the embedding of $G$ in $\Sigma$ is a quasi-isometry when $G$ is equipped with its simplicial graph-metric.
+The lengths of the edges of the graph $G$ of \cref{thm:triangulationIntro} obey a uniform upper-bound $c \Xi$, but no uniform lower bound.
+In particular, \cref{thm:triangulationIntro} does \emph{not} imply that the embedding of $G$ in $\Sigma$ is a quasi-isometry when $G$ is equipped with its simplicial graph-metric, and hence does not directly imply \cref{thm: uni net intro}.

 Understanding whether metric graphs with desirable properties are quasi-isometric to simplicial graphs with analogous properties is generally an interesting and hard problem.
 For instance, the first author \& Papasoglu \cite{GeoPapMin} asked whether for every graph $G$ embedded into a Riemannian plane $(\Sigma, d_\Sigma)$, the metric $(G,d_\ell)$ is quasi-isometric to that of a simplicial planar graph.
 An equivalent formulation is whether every planar metric graph is quasi-isometric to a simplicial planar graph.
 This question was answered in the affirmative by Davies \cite{DavStr}.